Radio propagation

 Radio propagation is the behavior of radio waves as they travel, or are propagated, from one point to another in vacuum, or into various parts of the atmosphere.
 As a form of electromagnetic radiation, like light waves, radio waves are affected by the phenomena of reflection, refraction, diffraction, absorption, polarization, and scattering.
 Understanding the effects of varying conditions on radio propagation has many practical applications, from choosing frequencies for amateur radio communications, international shortwave broadcasters, to designing reliable mobile telephone systems, to radio navigation, to operation of radar systems.

 Several different types of propagation are used in practical radio transmission systems.
 Line-of-sight propagation means radio waves which travel in a straight line from the transmitting antenna to the receiving antenna.
 Line of sight transmission is used for medium-distance radio transmission, such as cell phones, cordless phones, walkie-talkies, wireless networks, FM radio, television broadcasting, radar, and satellite communication (such as satellite television).
 Line-of-sight transmission on the surface of the Earth is limited to the distance to the visual horizon, which depends on the height of transmitting and receiving antennas.
-It is the only propagation method possible at microwave frequencies and above.
-(Note: At microwave frequencies, moisture in the atmosphere (rain fade) can degrade transmission.)
+Since the Earth's atmosphere is not uniform in properties, calculation of the "line of sight" distance must include the refraction effect in the atmosphere, and attenuation at some frequencies due to precipitation and water vapor.
+Line-of-sight range may be extended by natural or artificial reflectors.